johannschopplich/toon/SPEC.md

 ## 1. Terminology and Conventions

+### Core Concepts

 - TOON document: A sequence of UTF-8 text lines formatted according to this spec.
 - Line: A sequence of non-newline characters terminated by LF (U+000A) in serialized form.
 Encoders MUST use LF.

+### Structural Terms

 - Indentation level (depth): Leading indentation measured in fixed-size space units (indentSize).
 Depth 0 has no indentation.
 - Indentation unit (indentSize): A fixed number of spaces per level (default 2).
 Tabs MUST NOT be used for indentation.

+### Array Terms

 - Header: The bracketed declaration for arrays, optionally followed by a field list, and terminating with a colon; e.g., key[3]: or items[2]{a,b}:.
 - Field list: Brace-enclosed, delimiter-separated list of field names for tabular arrays: {f1<delim>f2}.
 - List item: A line beginning with "- " at a given depth representing an element in an expanded array.
+- Length marker: Optional "#" prefix for array lengths in headers, e.g., [#3].
+Decoders MUST accept and ignore it semantically.

+### Delimiter Terms

 - Delimiter: The character used to separate array/tabular values: comma (default), tab (HTAB, U+0009), or pipe ("|").
 - Document delimiter: The encoder-selected delimiter used for quoting decisions outside any array scope (default comma).
-- Active delimiter: The delimiter declared by the closest array header in scope, used to split inline primitive arrays and tabular rows under that header; it also governs quoting decisions for values within that array’s scope.
+- Active delimiter: The delimiter declared by the closest array header in scope, used to split inline primitive arrays and tabular rows under that header; it also governs quoting decisions for values within that array's scope.

-- Length marker: Optional "#" prefix for array lengths in headers, e.g., [#3].
-Decoders MUST accept and ignore it semantically.
+### Type Terms

 - Primitive: string, number, boolean, or null.
 - Object: Mapping from string keys to JsonValue.
 - Array: Ordered sequence of JsonValue.
 - JsonValue: Primitive | Object | Array.

+### Conformance Terms

 - Strict mode: Decoder mode that enforces counts, indentation, and delimiter consistency; also rejects invalid escapes and missing colons (default: true).

-Notation:
+### Notation

 - Regular expressions appear in slash-delimited form.
 - ABNF snippets follow RFC 5234; HTAB means the U+0009 character.
-- Examples are informative unless stated otherwise.

 ## 2. Data Model